Wednesday, 25 October 2017

 8 Money Saving Tips for Travelling in Europe–Updated

-With travelling anywhere in Europe right now costing so much more than it used, to here are some tips for saving money on every day things, so you can splurge on the things that really matter, such as where you stay, meals out and tickets for events.
+With travelling anywhere in Europe right now costing so much more than it used to, to here are some tips for saving money on every-day things so you can splurge on the things that really matter, such as where you stay, meals out and tickets for events.

 1. Book train tickets as far in advance as possible.
 You can book Eurostar tickets up to six months in advance, and here’s a guide to other countries.
 If you can, book on the day the reservations open to get the best price.
 Often an upgrade to Premier Class at the very early stage is just a few Euros and well worth doing.

 2. Check the hotel you want to stay at, if you’re staying at a hotel, that is, for any offers on their website.
 I’ve booked at places before and had to remind them that actually they’re offering 3 for 2, or another type of offer.
 It always pays to check – it may make that hotel you really like the look of affordable.
 And they may not give you an offer automatically.

 2. Take your own hot drink mug with you – this may sound boring, but that Starbucks/Costa/Pret coffee every day can set you back a lot.
 I always take a Contigo Autoseal travel mug with me and fill it up with breakfast coffee the leave it in my room or carry it with me.

 Coffee addicts will tell me it’s not the same as ‘real coffee’ and no, it’s not, but it saves a lot of money particularly if you drink a lot of coffee or like to have a hot drink available at any time.
 If you're away for a long stay make your favourite coffee a treat, and the rest of the time drink your own.